Written by Kate Ritchie

 “It’s not a question of choosing China or choosing America.
 It’s a question of choosing a sense of independence which is important for the preservation of our own sovereignty and the importance of the preservation of basic Australian pride.”

-It was the 40th anniversary of Diplomatic Relations being established with China (July 2012) that I had a close encounter with Malcolm Fraser.
-And today it is only 5 months since I wrote about Gough Whitlam and one of his enduring legacies – the recognition of China and how huge that has been for all of us in our relationship with China today.
+It was the 40th anniversary of Diplomatic Relations being established with China (July 2012) that I had a close encounter with former Prime Minister Malcolm Fraser.
+And I had previously written about Gough Whitlam and one of his enduring legacies – the recognition of China and how huge that has been for all of us in our relationship with China today.
 Gough was the pioneer in forging what would become our most important relationship in 1972; Malcolm, particularly in his later years as a statesman, was our moral compass, the one who kept reminding us of the importance of the China relationship and the danger of putting all our eggs into the United States’ basket.

 “We cannot expect our trade relationship to be unaffected if on every occasion we follow America in strategic matters.”